Vodolay/NovaJax/DiffEq/README.md

-This folder contains code realted to differential equations.
+This folder contains code related to differential equations.

 ## Notebooks available